-- Not more than 25 percent of total credit required for any program may be awarded as a result of PLA.
-Credit awarded through PLA does not count toward the minimum of 25 percent of semester credit hours that must be completed at the college granting the degree as referenced in State Board of Education policy 715.01.
+- Credit awarded through PLA does not count toward the minimum of 25 percent of semester credit hours that must be completed at the college granting the degree as referenced in Alabama Community College System Board of Trustees policy 706.01.

 - Before receiving credit through PLA for a course, an individual must meet enrollment requirements of the course.